isabekov/kmymoney2ledgers/README.md

-# KMyMoney's XML to hledger's journal file converter
+# KMyMoney's XML to hledger/beancount journal file converter

-This script converts transactions listed in a KMyMoney's XML file to transactions printed in the hledger's journal format.
-Transaction splits *are not supported yet*.
+This script converts transactions listed in a KMyMoney's XML file to transactions printed in the hledger/beancount's journal format.
+Multiple transaction splits *are not supported yet*.

 ## Use